5 Warning Signs From Swollen Ankles

 - Sleeping in the wrong position.

-If any of these are the causes, simply changing habits could be enough to solve it.
+If any of these things is the cause, simply changing your habits could be enough to solve the problem.

-Vascular diseases in the lower extremities are classified as arterial or venous:
+But it never hurts to talk to your doctor, because this could also be an early sign of venous insufficiency.
+Vascular diseases in the lower extremities are classified as either arterial or venous:

-- Arterial disease may be due to a local defect in the arteries such as aneurysms; or, as a result of other diseases such as arteriosclerosis.
+- Arterial diseases may come from a local defect in the arteries, like aneurysms.
+They can also happen as a result of other diseases like arteriosclerosis.

-- Venous diseases include varices and venous thromboses.
+- Venous diseases include varicose veins and venous thromboses.

-If the swelling occurs in only one leg, it may be a sign of a blood clot that is blocking the veins.
+If the swelling occurs in only one leg, it might be a sign of a blood clot blocking the veins.

 - Low-grade fever.